Alcoholism in Ireland: Economic benefits of the alcohol industry

 Despite problems caused by alcohol abuse in Ireland, the alcohol industry remains a vital element of the country's economy.
 As of 2013, the Irish alcohol industry had exports worth over 1 billion euros.
 Over 92,000 jobs are generated by the alcohol industry, and it supports, both directly and indirectly, the Irish tourism sector.
-Iconic products like Guinness beer, Bailey's liqueur and Jameson whisky are all well-known Irish products that contribute to tourism and the Irish economy.
+Iconic products like Guinness beer, Bailey's liqueur and Jameson whiskey are all well-known Irish products that contribute to tourism and the Irish economy.

 75% of beverage exports from Ireland are from the alcoholic beverage industry.
 These beverages go to over one hundred different markets internationally.

 Since 2001, alcohol consumption has been in constant decline, with current levels of consumption nearly 24% less than what they were in 2001.
 The overall decline in alcohol consumption has led to a significant shift in how alcohol is consumed in Ireland, and is creating concern among producers and vendors.

 According to the Alcohol Beverage Federation of Ireland, the industry supports over "7457 public houses, 641 hotel bars, 52 000 jobs in on-trade retailers and 2458 fully licensed restaurants".
 The industry also makes contributions to the workforce by creating 92,000 jobs a year, supporting over 12 thousand farms and families, and creating demand for products like apples, barley and milk to produce alcohol.